-FALL AND SPRING MINISTRY DAYS: One day each semester, ACC sets aside the entire day, 8:00 a.m. until 5:00 p.m., for the campus to be involved in a ministry project as one community.
+FALL AND SPRING MINISTRY DAYS: One day each semester, ACC sets aside the entire day, 8:00-5:00, for the campus to be involved in a ministry project as one community.
 The ministry days typically focus on the need for urban ministry and ACC is partnering with City of Refuge for leadership in these ministry opportunities.